fantastic679/horiseon/README.md

 ## Rationale

-Thank you for reviewing this homework submission for week 1 of The Coding Bootcamp at the University of Sydney.
+Thank you for reviewing this homework submission for week 1 of The Coding Bootcamp at The University of Sydney.
 The homework tasks revolved around refactoring an existing webpage to improve web accessibility without modifying the appearance of the webpage.
 In particular, the HTML and associated CSS of a company landing page was to be modified.

 ---